billkarsh/SpikeGLX/Markdown/DevTab_Help.md

 ## Imec

-* Check the `Enable Imec` box if you intend to use imec probes or Oneboxes.
+* Check the `Enable Imec` box if you intend to use imec probes or OneBoxes.

 ### Populate the Probe Table

 Initially, your `probe table` is empty.

-Before you can enable imec parts for a run, you need to tell SpikeGLX which base station (BS) modules and/or Oneboxes you have, and give each a slot assignment using the `Configure Slots` dialog.
+Before you can enable imec parts for a run, you need to tell SpikeGLX which base station (BS) modules and/or OneBoxes you have, and give each a slot assignment using the `Configure Slots` dialog.

 ### Configure Slots